AnswerDotAI/FastHTML-Gallery/examples/two_column_grid/text.md

 # Form Demo

-This is a simple example of a two column grid based on the [fasthtml form demo](https://github.com/AnswerDotAI/fasthtml-example/blob/main/htmx/formdemo.py)
+A simple example of a 2 column grid based on the [fasthtml demo](https://github.com/AnswerDotAI/fasthtml-example/blob/main/htmx/formdemo.py).